browserslist/browserslist/README.md

 ## Queries

-Browserslist will use browsers query from one of this sources:
+Browserslist will use browsers and Node.js versions query from one of this sources:

 1. Tool options.
 For example `browsers` option in Autoprefixer.
 2. `BROWSERSLIST` environment variable.